Understanding Child Custody Laws in Colorado

 This is just one possible outcome.
 Any combination is possible depending on the unique circumstances of each case and the best interest of your children.

-Our Douglas County child custody attorney routinely handles cases in Arapahoe, Adams, Denver, Jefferson, Weld, and Larimer counties.
+Our Douglas County child custody attorney routinely handles cases in Arapahoe, Adams, Denver, Jefferson, and Weld counties.
 If you are outside of these counties, please call as we may still assist you.
 Call us at (303) 590-3690 for a free consultation.

 We're committed to empowering you to make informed choices for your family and to providing you the highest level of personalized service.